Homeland Learning Centre

-Homeland Learning Centres (HLC) are primary and secondary educational facilities in remote Aboriginal communities in the Northern Territory of Australia, sometimes referred to as homelands or outstations.
-HLCs are operated by the Northern Territory Department of Education instead of schools.
-They do not have full-time qualified teachers for their students.
-As of 2019 there were 29 HLCs in the Northern Territory.
+Homeland Learning Centres (HLC) are small primary and secondary educational facilities in remote Aboriginal communities in the Northern Territory of Australia, sometimes referred to as "homelands" or "outstations".
+HLCs operate through a hub-and-spoke model, in which a network of micro-schools is supported and administered by a central hub school.
+Most HLCs are operated by the Northern Territory Department of Education but are not classified as schools, differing from schools in their physical facilities, staffing, administration, and funding entitlements.